andradatinta/film-reel-app-py-react/README.md

 ## 💡 Additional Notes

-- Uses **Bearer Token Auth** extracted from Firebase for route protection
+- Uses **Bearer Token Auth** extracted from Firebase for route protection (both frontend and backend enforced)
 - Automatically **creates DB schema** at startup via FastAPI lifespan hook
 - TMDB data is seeded via a `scripts/seed_movies.py` script
+- Redis caching improves backend performance for frequently requested data (like the `/movies` endpoint)
+- Client-side state caching is also handled using **Redux slices** for movies, favorites, and reviews

 ---